Volt Malta: Economic policy

 To promote small and medium-sized enterprises (SMEs) and startups, Volt supports an orientation toward the New Zealand model with incentives for reinvestment of profits, creation of new jobs, and greater support for digital infrastructure.
 By promoting an accredited network of venture capital firms and angel investors, it aims to increase the amount of venture capital and make it more transparent.
 The aim is to make it easier for companies to start up and grow.
 The establishment of companies is also to be supported by setting up business incubators.
 Cooperative law is to be modernised to make the economy more crisis-proof.

 Tourism is to be geared more towards quality and move away from a focus on short-term visitors.
 To this end, the party wants to open up North America as a new market and attract people of Maltese descent as a target group.
 This, along with a diaspora passport, is intended to attract foreign direct investment to Malta.

 The party proposes the promotion of vertical agriculture, agricultural technology and robotics industry to diversify the economy and the research sector for sustainable economic growth.
 The economy on Gozo is to be made more independent, especially through the promotion of agricultural technology.
 To this end, the Party proposes the establishment of an Agritech Start-up Centre in Gozo.

+High-priority economic sectors are to be promoted through targeted increases in scholarships.
+The party also proposes a bonus programme for completing financial literacy courses.